Definition of Cabin Fever, it’s causes, and dangers. Read an Alaskan prospector story illustrating the threads of limited social contacts and boredom.

-Have you ever heard that song “Springtime in Alaska is 40 below?”
-It’s the story about a guy who searched for gold in Barrow and mushed thru a blizzard of snow to Fairbanks, enters the Red Dog Saloon, hears a woman singing, dances with her and gets into trouble with her fiance.
+Have you ever heard that song Springtime in Alaska is 40 below by Jonny Horton?
+It’s the story about a goldminer who visited Fairbanks, and enters the Red Dog Saloon.
+He dances with the singer, for which her fiancé stabs him with a knife.

 I am about to tell you an Alaska story.
 It explains the best the term Cabin Fever.
 When I was told this story the first time in 2001, I did not believe it and laughed about it.
 One has to have been in a winter with about four weeks of 40 below and colder, to understand it is possible and it may have actually happened once upon a time ….

 During the Gold Rush times, two friends had made their way up North to Alaska.
 They had spent the summer searching for gold and had been quite lucky and stroke gold in mid September.
 Winter came early, some time at the end of September and stopped their work.
-While they first still continued the soil froze fast and stopped their ability to get to what they came for – the gold.
+While they first still continued, the soil froze fast and stopped their ability to get to what they came for – the gold.
 Thus, they were convicted to wait until spring while their minds were burning for the gold.

-Getting the fever
+Count-Down to Getting the Fever

-The cabin was cozy and warm, coffee on the stove, the smell of burning alder wood filled the air while outside the temperatures kept dropping and dropping reaching 40 below on Christmas Day.
-The windows had ice flowers and they grew from the frame to the middle leaving less and less space to see the pink light of the low winter sun for about 2.5 hours or a little more than 10856 s of daylight after winter solstice in Fairbanks.
+The cabin was cozy and warm, coffee on the stove, the smell of burning alder wood filled the room while outside the temperatures kept dropping and dropping reaching 40 below on Christmas Day.
+The windows had ice flowers and they grew from the frame to the middle leaving less and less space to see the pink light of the low winter Sun for about 2.5 hours or a little more than 10856 s of daylight after winter solstice in Fairbanks.
 Despite daylight gained a couple of minutes each day, it remained frigid cold in January, which is typically the coldest month of the year.

-Killing the days
+Killing the Days

-After another two weeks of below 40 temperatures, they decided to separate.
+After another two weeks of 40 below temperatures, they decided to separate.
 They built a wall in the middle of the cabin to divide it into two parts.
 The table was built into the wall so each of the men had his fair share.
 Then they started fighting about who would get the stove.

-Getting a solution
+Getting a Solution

 The stove would burn down the cabin when built into the wall.
-Heating both sides of the cabin with the stove would mean that they could not live separate without seeing the other.
+Heating both sides of the cabin with the stove would mean that they could not live separate without seeing each other.
 Getting another stove from town was not an option as temperatures were even lower than the weeks before.
 Then they argued that they had both paid down the same amount of money for the stove and had equal legal rights on the stove.
 Thus, they sawed the stove into two pieces.

 Definition of Cabin Fever